d4v1-sudo/IP-geolocation-tool/README.md

 - Python 3.x
 - MaxMind GeoLite2 City and ASN databases (`GeoLite2-City.mmdb`, `GeoLite2-ASN.mmdb`)

-### Installation
-1. Download the MaxMind GeoLite2 City and ASN MMDB files from [MaxMind](https://dev.maxmind.com/geoip/geoip2/geolite2/) and place them in the same directory as the script.

 ### Usage
 1. Run the script.
 2. Enter the IP address you want to look up when prompted.